dev-diaries/web/_posts/2019-02-18-why-become-a-web-developer.markdown

 type: "GettingStarted"
 image: /assets/images/web-dev.jpg
 categories: [web-developer, motivation, getting-started]
 excerpt: "Being a web developer takes a number of varying skills, knowledge, and a lot of resourcefulness.
-Once entering the world of development it an open up a  huge rabbit hole and wealth of information that you can bite off at your own pace."
+Once entering the world of development it opens up a  huge rabbit hole and wealth of information that you can bite off at your own pace."
 ---

 {:.center}